Skip Navigation

 • Lower complication rate including irregular heartbeats and pneumonia.

-If screening tests or check-ups reveal abnormal results, your Wellstar physician will perform further evaluations regarding pulmonary hypertension.
+If screening tests or check-ups reveal abnormal results, your physician will perform further evaluations regarding pulmonary hypertension.
 Your condition might receive a classification according to these guidelines based on an exercise test:

 • Class Ⅰ—No limits.
 Condition comes with no symptoms.